Zero-Shot Hyperspectral Pansharpening Using Hysteresis-Based Tuning for Spectral Quality Control: Experimental Analysis

 From the visual inspection of images we can make the following observations:

 \begin{itemize}[noitemsep,leftmargin=*] \item Results with low $\DR$ are generally sharper, resembling closely the spatial structures of the PAN.
-This is true for both PRISMA FR scenes and Sentinel-2/PRISMA scene and in both the visible and NIR-SWIR spectral ranges.
+This is true for scenes and in both the visible and NIR-SWIR spectral ranges.
 In particular, this is the case of BT-H, MF, MTF-GLP-HPM, R-PNN and proposed. \item Results with low $\DS$ reproduce the PAN spatial structures faithfully in the visible spectrum, but seem to fail outside that range.
-This is the case of BDSD-PC, HySURE and DIP-HyperKite form PRISMA FR scene, whereas GSA, BDSD-PC, and PRACS are the cases for Sentinel-2/PRISMA scene.
-BT-H seems an exception, characterized also by a low $\DR$, however it presents a large spectral distortion. \item For PRISMA FR scenes, the top-$\DL$ method, TV, whose spectral quality level is nearly the same as the proposed one, does not provide effective sharpening, providing blurred images. \end{itemize}
+This is the case of BDSD-PC, HySURE and DIP-HyperKite.
+BT-H seems an exception, characterized also by a low $\DR$, however it presents a large spectral distortion. \item The top-$\DL$ method, TV, whose spectral quality level is nearly the same as the proposed one, does not provide effective sharpening, providing blurred images. \end{itemize}

-For the RR evaluation framework, we selected image crops from the Udine area (see Fig.~\ref{fig:RR1}), displaying results for the visible bands in the top row and the NIR–SWIR bands in the bottom row.
-The left image shows the ground truth (i.e., the original HS image), followed by the pansharpening results of the five best-performing methods according to the Q2$^{n}$ metric, and finally, the output of our proposed method.
-The visual quality of the results produced by the top-5 algorithms is generally comparable with that of our method, confirming the trends observed in the quantitative results reported in Tab.~\ref{tab:RR}.
-However, a closer inspection reveals that our method tends to preserve spectral fidelity more effectively.
-In contrast, the output of HyperPNN exhibits noticeable color artifacts.
-Although some of the other methods provide slightly sharper spatial details, they also introduce visible spectral aberrations, particularly in homogeneous regions such as the sea.

-Based on the above observations, we single out three methods, MTF-GLP-HPM, R-PNN and our proposal, that appear to be both robust and effective, performing uniformly well on all scenes and all displayed spectral bands in terms of both spectral and spatial quality.
+Based on the above observations, we single out three methods, MTF-GLP-HPM, R-PNN and our proposal, that appear to be both robust and effective, performing uniformly well on both scenes and all displayed spectral bands in terms of both spectral and spatial quality.
 Samples of these methods are shown close to each other but the differences are so small that further examination seems like a futile exercise that could lead to claims related only to the choice of scene/bands/clips.
 On the other hand, all three methods have very similar spatial quality indicators.
-However, we point out that the proposed method has a much smaller average spectral distortion (0.0033, in Tab.\ref{tab:FR} and 0.0013 in Tab.\ref{tab:FRS}) than these competitors (0.0098 and 0.0090, respectively, in Tab.\ref{tab:FR}, and 0.0039 and 0.0032, respectively in Tab.\ref{tab:FRS}).
+However, we point out that the proposed method has a much smaller average spectral distortion (0.0033, see Tab.\ref{tab:FR}) than these competitors (0.0098 and 0.0090, respectively).
 Furthermore, only the proposed method ensures uniform quality across all bands, a feature not captured by the global indicators.